Max Muncy Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks sixth in MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings compiled by the Cubs pitching staff ranks sixth in MLB.

-- The Cubs have the sixth-ranked team ERA across all MLB pitching staffs (3.75).
+- The Cubs' 3.75 team ERA ranks seventh among all MLB pitching staffs.

-- His most recent time out came on Sunday against the Texas Rangers, when the right-hander threw five innings, surrendering three earned runs while allowing six hits.
+- His most recent time out came on Monday against the Seattle Mariners, when the left-hander threw five innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.